MdSahil-oss/particle41-simpletimeservice/README.md

 ```

-# Creating Infra on AWS
+# Create Infra on AWS

 Before creating infra make sure you set up AWS creadentials on your system, If not then do so by following instructions